Themaister/GLFFT/README.md

 ## Integrating GLFFT into a code base

+GLFFT is an OpenGL oriented implementation, but all API specifics of GLFFT have been abstracted away to make it suitable for integration into engines which might have abstracted interfaces to the underlying graphics APIs.
+It is possible to implement GLFFT without OpenGL, as long as GLSL is supported as a shading language, which is assumed to be feasible once SPIR-V becomes mainstream.
+The abstracted interface is designed to match the spirit of next-generation APIs like Vulkan and D3D12.

+As using GLFFT in a GL context is by far the most common use case, a default, ready-to-go OpenGL interface is supplied in the API.
 Due to the nature of OpenGL, it is not always feasible to build GLFFT as a standalone library, as applications might have their own ways of getting to OpenGL symbols and headers which is not easy for GLFFT to work with.

-Comprehensive virtual interfaces to abstract all dependencies on OpenGL would have been possible, but for ease and simplicity, this was avoided.

 Instead, the GLFFT implementation will include a user-supplied header, `glfft_api_headers.hpp` which is responsible for including the appropriate OpenGL or OpenGL ES 3.1 headers (or special headers like GLEW) the calling application uses, as well as defining various constants, such as the GLSL language strings to use.